astronomer/docs/astro/data-lineage.md

 - **Run information (job only)**: Metadata and status information about the job run
 - **Quality checks (dataset only)**: The status of a dataset's data quality checks

 Clicking a node populates the information pane with detailed information about the node.
-For more information about how to use this view, see [Using the Information Pane](lineage.md#using-the-information-page).
+For more information about how to use this view, see [View Metrics for a Specific Job or Dataset](data-lineage.md#view-metrics-for-a-specific-job-or-dataset).

 ### Access the Graph Legend